Shaaali/identity-apps/docs/get-started/try-your-own-app/angular.md

 ## Configure `AsgardeoAuthModule`

 Use the following code within your root component to initialize `AsgardeoAuthModule` for your application by providing the configurations.
-This module will help you to easily integrate Asgardeo to your application.

 ``` no-line-numbers
 import { AsgardeoAuthModule } from "@asgardeo/auth-angular";